symfony/symfony-docs/routing.rst

 .. caution::

-    A route parameter name cannot start with a digit and cannot be longer than 32 characters.
+    A route placeholder name cannot start with a digit and cannot be longer than 32 characters.

 Special Routing Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~